brentlintner/linus/TRACKER.md

         * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
         * Have defaults as well
             * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

-* Learning:
-    *Consider using a meta-learning approach to improve the model's performance
-    * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes